GFPD is Advocacy!

 To learn more about the GFPD’s advocacy efforts, email: Melissa@thegfpd.org

 What are we advocating for

 Newborn screening is an incredible tool to get families closer to receiving the support they need to give their loved one the best quality of life possible.

 The earlier GFPD families can learn about peroxisomal disorders, the earlier they can focus on beneficial therapeutic interventions and getting the best treatment available.

-In January, the Journal of the American Medical Association Network Open (JAMA Network Open) published a first of it’s kind study, the Expert Evaluation of Strategies to Modernize Newborn Screening in the United States.
+In December 2021, the Journal of the American Medical Association Network Open (JAMA Network Open) published a first of its kind study, Expert Evaluation of Strategies to Modernize Newborn Screening in the United States.
 This wide-ranging study delved into gaps in the current system and provided solutions for the future“The pace of therapeutic discovery is accelerating, a future for which newborn screening must be prepared.
 The strategies identified in this study offer the first steps toward a modern newborn screening system where all babies in the U.S. have access to a timely diagnosis, thus reducing the risk of preventable injury and death.”

 Broad adoption of newborn screening is crucial for our GFPD Community, and we are grateful for continued research and support from the scientific and advocacy communities to make this a reality.
 Newborn screening programs vary depending on where you live.
 To learn more about newborn screening and legislation in different US states, please visit The EveryLife Foundation’s Newborn Screening page.